 - Practising in front of others is a great way to get feedback and gain experience in sharing your ideas with an audience.

 - When it comes to delivering your talk, smile and use your body language to convey confidence.
 Don’t rush, but also make sure you allow time for questions at the end.

 - Congratulate yourself afterwards, and take time to reflect on your performance by asking yourself some simple follow up questions about how it went, and what you could do better next time.

 Above all, be prepared and exude enthusiasm – and you’ll be well on your way to a stellar presentation.
 Good luck!

-If you enjoyed reading this article, why not check out the other resources available on our blog.
-We are passionate about supporting early career life scientists and PhD students - with affordable reagents and biochemicals, travel grants, and resources to help with both personal and professional development.
+If you enjoyed this article, why not check out the other resources available on our blog.
+We are passionate about supporting life scientists including early career life scientists and PhD students - with really low-priced reagents, antibodies and biochemicals, early career scientist grants, and resources to help with both personal and professional development.
 We know how tough it is - so we hope you find these helpful!